flatironinstitute/sciware/20_Documentation/main.md

 You should aim to break up any repeated task (no matter how small) into self-contained function, and you must write a docstring for it.
-Eg a MATLAB/Octave quadrature code (from luminary in the field):
+Eg a MATLAB/Octave quadrature code (not part of core language):
 ```matlab
 % GAUSS  nodes x (Legendre points) and weights w
 %